-Were you or a loved one injured in a car crash?
+Were you or a loved one injured in a car crash in Hillsborough or Pinellas County?
 Florida expert car accident attorneys at Lorenzo & Lorenzo can help you navigate the road to success in your case.

 Here in Florida, news stories of serious and fatal car accidents are an everyday occurrence.

 Driving is dangerous – especially in the Tampa-St. Petersburg-Clearwater region, which has one of the highest traffic fatality rates in the country.
 A large population and crowded roads means that residents of Tampa are at high risk of being involved in a crash at some point in their lives.